-55Associations between mainstream psy fraternity and queer constituencies need to be viewed with caution particularly when it has become fashionable on the part of mental health fraternity to talk about LGBTQIA+ issues loosely in contemporary times situating the issue within the medical/health constituency without harnessing social and political support for multisectoral transformatory policy change.
+How we define a problem is of paramount ethical importance as it has far-reaching implications in mental health practice.
+“How we define a problem shapes the questions we ask, the methods we use to answer those questions, and the way we interpret those answers.
+And all those things affect the types of interventions we will consider” (55).
+Associations between mainstream psy fraternity and queer constituencies need to be viewed with caution particularly when it has become fashionable on the part of mental health fraternity to talk about LGBTQIA+ issues loosely in contemporary times situating the issue within the medical/health constituency without harnessing social and political support for multisectoral transformatory policy change.
 My research on community mental health programmes in Kerala found that these programmes don’t implement a rights-based, intersectional approach towards queer issues.
-Instead, they adopt a technocratic mode that seeks to absorb LGBTQIA+ persons as “patients” in need of their ‘expert treatment.’
+Instead, they adopt a technocratic mode that seeks to absorb LGBTQIA+ persons as “patients” in need of their ‘expert treatment’.
 The coordinator of the programme, a government psychiatrist, told me, “LGBT population is not coming out in the open even though they have support groups.
 They need to approach us so that we can offer mental health services”.
 This rendering attests the fact that LGBTQIA+ issue is tackled as a medical problem rather than a human rights problem by the psychiatrist at the community mental health programme.
-56 steeped in
+The typical response is to provide ‘help’, which is individualized “therapy or interventions that strives to change disadvantaged individuals so that they can better adjust to unjust social conditions” (56).
+Such siloed interventions are only ameliorative than transformative in nature where the focus is limited to people affected by the system but not the system itself steeped in exclusionary tendencies.

 Need for a transformative change in mental health systems